 - Due to the exchange of equity, the stakeholders have less hold on the company.
 It could lead to fewer profits for the shareholders.
 For management, it can lead to more delays in executing decisions as there are new parties whose consent has become all the more important now.
 In fact in certain scenarios, the newly formed firm structure can itself become prone to hostile takeovers and acquisitions.

 Important points to note

 - The share swap deal has the biggest application in the mergers and acquisitions framework.
-It helps your assets (equity) to buy the target firm using equity as a currency eliminating any cost of carry or risk of cash-based transactions.
+It helps your assets (equity) to buy the target firm using equity as a currency eliminating any cost of carrying or risk of cash-based transactions.

 - The mechanism works in a way that the acquiring company provides a deal to the shareholders of the target firm to shed their shares in exchange for new shares issued by the acquirer firm.

 - Most often than not, it is a very advantageous position for the shareholders of the target firm as they get a premium.
 For the acquirer firm’s shareholders, it leads to dilution of the intrinsic value of the share in the short term.

 For cash-rich companies, share swap can be a mechanism for hostile takeovers for the target firms which are attractive because of their profit-making ability and forecasted growth opportunities but their management is not keen on expanding the business.
 Shareholders of such firms will be more than interested to sell their shares to the buyer firm in the open market.
 Thus, share swap provides a farfetched mechanism to change the risk-averse management with a growth-oriented, aggressive and market-friendly management.

 This has been a guide to what is share swap and its meaning.
 Here we discuss how does a share swap deal works along with examples, advantages, and limitations.
 You can learn more about M&A from the following articles –